Healthcare Dive Feature with Vituity's Denise Brown MD on Compassionate Behavioral Healthcare

 The United States is in the middle of a poignant behavioral health crisis.
 Approximately one in eight visits to emergency departments (EDs) involve mental health and substance abuse problems, more than a 41 percent increase since 2009.
 This crisis is putting increased pressure on an already strained system, overwhelming providers and impacting care delivery in our nation’s EDs.

 Because EDs have become the safety net for psychiatric care, government agencies and hospital administrators have recognized the importance of solving this problem but have yet to come up with a scalable and effective solution.

-Denise Brown, MD, is a practicing hospitalist and Chief Strategy Officer at Vituity, a multispecialty physician partnership.
+Denise Brown, MD, is a practicing hospitalist and Chief Growth Officer at Vituity, a multispecialty physician partnership.
 With more than 20 years’ experience working on the front lines of emergency care delivery, she believes the answer to this crisis starts in the hospital.
 With a focus on increasing provider access, delivering training for all providers, and breaking down department silos, she is working to solve this problem at the local level.